keum/SOTM-US16/README.md

 * Is it a good thing for companies to get involved in these kind of projects?
 Yes as

 Maptime, Motherhood and Martyrdom: When Running an Open Source Community Becomes Too Much
-* Don’t make everyone an admin on your github account
+* Don't make everyone an admin on your GitHub account
 * Easier to get non-profit status if you have a bank account
 * Everything got better when she admitted she was burnt out to others
 * Consider 1 year term limits for leadership